Gavriel94/novelty-search/README.md

 - grid height
 - grid width.

-The default config reproduced as a CLI arg is `$ python novelty_search.py 2 3 2 3 10 10`
+The default simulation configuration reproduced in the CLI is `python novelty_search.py 2 3 2 3 10 10`